-CSJ counseling professionals recognize that clients/students have the freedom to choose whether to enter into or remain in a counseling or mentoring relationship.
-They further recognize they have an obligation to assure that clients/students understand the nature and purpose of the counseling or mentoring process, and the rights and responsibilities of both the client/student and the counselor (ACA Code of Ethics, 2005, A.2).
+CSJ counseling professionals recognize that clients/students have the freedom and responsibility to choose whether to enter into or remain in a counseling or mentoring relationship.
+They further recognize they have an obligation to assure that clients/students understand the nature and purpose of the counseling or mentoring process, and the rights and responsibilities of both the client/student and the counselor (ACA Code of Ethics, 2014, A.2).
 They communicate information in developmentally and culturally appropriate ways, using clear language when discussing informed consent.

-When clients/students have difficulty understanding the language used by the counselor, it is the counselor's responsibility to provide qualified interpretation and/or translation services to assure client/student understanding (ACA Code of Ethics, 2005, A.2.c).
-With client/student consent, CSJ professionals collaborate with others in the support system of the client/student (ACA Code of Ethics, 2005, A.1.d), including those providing indigenous helping practices.
+When clients/students have difficulty understanding the language used by the counselor, it is the counselor's responsibility to provide qualified interpretation and/or translation services to assure client/student understanding (ACA Code of Ethics, 2014, A.2.c).
+With client/student consent, CSJ professionals collaborate with others in the client's/student's support system (ACA Code of Ethics, 2014, A.1.d), including those providing indigenous helping practices.

 A.2.
 Advocacy.
-CSJ counseling professionals, when appropriate, advocate at individual, group, institutional, and societal levels to address barriers and obstacles that inhibit access and/or clients'/students' development (ACA Code of Ethics, 2005, A.6.a).
+CSJ counseling professionals, when appropriate, advocate at individual, group, institutional, and societal levels to address barriers and obstacles that inhibit access and/or clients'/students' development (ACA Code of Ethics, 2014, A.7.a).
 They explain to clients/students their social justice orientation and the boundaries of advocacy in which they can engage to support client/student development and resolution of the client's/student's concerns.

-CSJ professionals obtain client/student consent prior to engaging in advocacy efforts on behalf of clients/students (ACA Code of Ethics, 2005, A.6.b).
-CSJ professionals work collaboratively with clients/students to develop goals and strategies for counseling (ACA Code of Ethics, 2005,

-A.1.c) and advocacy efforts that are culturally sensitive and relevant.
-These professionals affirm the historical, social, and political inequities related to the client's/student's experience and facilitate increased awareness of the relationship of these inequities to client/student issues.
+CSJ professionals obtain client/student consent prior to engaging in advocacy efforts on behalf of clients/students (ACA Code of Ethics, 2014, A.7.b).
+CSJ professionals work collaboratively with clients/students to develop goals and strategies for counseling (ACA Code of Ethics, 2014, A.1.c) and advocacy efforts that are culturally respectful, sensitive and relevant.
+These professionals affirm the historical, social, and political inequities related to clients'/students' experiences and facilitate increased awareness of the relationship of these inequities to client/student issues.

 It is the ethical responsibility of CSJ professionals to support client/student self-advocacy in an effort to address these inequities.
-It is also important that CSJ professionals be prepared to take social action themselves to help remove these inequities and create a more equitable and fair institutional, community or social system.
+It is also important that CSJ professionals be prepared to take social action themselves to help remove these inequities and create more equitable institutional, community/ social systems.